 This course will build upon principles of design and color.
 A variety of media possibilities will be offered in a 3-dimensional format such as: clay, fibers, plaster and found objects.
 Exploration of conceptual artwork will also be a part of the focus for this course.
 Some outside artwork will be required.
 Art as a format for conveying ideas requires critical thinking.
 This course will present a method for establishing strong ideas and help students to communicate those concepts in a visually unique way.
-Both Art I and Art II are prerequisites.
 Participation in regular departmental exhibitions is a course expectation.